alhaymex/ibpproject/README.md

 # Internet Based Programming Project

-This is the final project for the Internet Based Programming course.
-The project utilizes a modern web development stack, including Next.js 14, Tailwind CSS, DaisyUI, Express.js, Node.js, and MongoDB.
-It aims to provide a comprehensive example of a full-stack application.
+This repository contains the final project for the Internet Based Programming course.
+The project demonstrates a full-stack e-commerce application using a modern web development stack.
+It includes a user-friendly front end, robust server-side processing, and a scalable database solution.

+## Technologies Used

+* Frontend: Next.js 14, Tailwind CSS, DaisyUI
+* Backend: Express.js, Node.js
+* Database: MongoDB

 ## Installation
 Follow these steps to set up and run the project locally: